Assylnur/data_science_internship/README.md

 ###  II.
-TASK 2: Building an algorithm for predicting the changes in inflation or dollar exchange rate
+TASK 2: Building an algorithm for predicting the changes in inflation and dollar exchange rate
 Subtasks for the second main task:
 -	Take a course on PyTorch and deep learning.
 -	Collect and store data in CSV file from the official website of National Bank.